worace/clarke-coin/iteration_1.markdown

 __A Note on Curves:__ One trick with ECDSA is that we need to agree on which "curve" we're going to use for exchanging keys.
 Bitcoin uses a curve called "secp256k1", and we'll follow this convention as well.
+When you're generating keypairs with ECDSA make sure you specify this curve.

-#### 2 - Generating a Transaction
+### 2 - Generating a Transaction

+A "transaction" represents the standard unit of exchange within our currency.
+It's how coins get transferred from one wallet address (public key) to another.
+As we'll see, we use our private key to _sign_ this transfer, mathematically proving that we are authorized to transfer this money.

+Fundamental to creating a Transaction is the idea of individual chunks of currency referred to as "Transaction Outputs."
+When we "spend" coins in Bitcoin, we are actually transferring Transaction Outputs.
+This transfer will in turn generate new Transaction Outputs that could later be spent by the new owner as an input to a different transaction.

+Thus we can think of a transaction as a collection of inputs on one side and outputs on the other.

+Where do the original outputs come from?
+Ultimately we'll be generating them through the mining process.
+However for now (since we're starting at the "bottom" with just wallets and transactions), we'll want to figure out some way to mock that part out.

-#### 3 - Signing a Transaction
+#### Transaction Contents

-* Generates private/public key/address pairs
-* Stores key pairs on filesystem so that they can be re-used on subsequent sessions
-* Can generate a new transaction to send money to a specified address by signing the *from* address with the associated private key
-* *optional:* using fresh keypairs for new transactions
-* Serializing keys: When sending over the network, we'll use simple hexadecimal encoding

-### Transactions

-* Signed authorization to transfer coins from one address to another
 * Consists of transaction Input(s) and Output(s)
 * Inputs represent allotments of currency that were assigned to a given address using that address as a public key